astack-tech/astack/README.md

 - **Declarative Programming Approach**: Express complex behaviors in a fraction of the code required by traditional methods
 - **Human-Centric Design**: Intuitive syntax that reduces the learning curve for developers
-- **Component-Based Architecture**: Built around modular components that can be assembled into complex systems
+- **Component-Based Architecture**: Built around composable components that can be assembled into complex systems
 - **Type Safety with Flexibility**: Strong typing system that also accommodates the dynamic nature of modern applications

 ### Technical Integration